 In double barrier options, one barrier is established above the current stock price, and the other is below it.
 Since the payoff of the option depends on the behavior of the stock price process due to these two obstacles, thus classifying it as a path-dependent option.
 Throughout the duration of double barrier options, the payoff can be categorized into three types, depending on whether the upper barrier, the lower barrier, or neither is breached.
 When the payoff of an option diminishes upon reaching the barrier, that barrier is deemed worthless; conversely, if the payoff rises, the barrier is considered valuable.
 One of the aspect of the barrier is its potential use for the throughout the life of the option or for a segment of the life of the option.
-In this section, we have presented the formula for pricing double barrier options, which asset price follows equation (6).
+In this section, we have presented the formula for pricing double barrier options, which asset price follows Eq [6].

-4.1 European Knock-In Options
+4.1 European knock-in options

 One variant of barrier options is the knock-in option, which is activated only when the underlying asset exceeds a designated price level.
 This condition restricts traders to buying or selling this option solely at the moment the asset's price attains the predetermined level.
 If the knock-in price is breached at any time before the option's maturity date, the payoff of the option is converted into a vanilla option, and the knock-in barrier option expires without value.
-In this section, we provide the formula for pricing European knock-in options, where the asset price follows equation (6).
+In this section, we provide the formula for pricing European knock-in options, where the asset price follows Eq [6].

-4.1.1 Pricing Formula for Double Knock-In Call Option
+4.1.1 Pricing formula for double knock-in call option